Agni-I: Operational history

 Indian Army regularly conducts user trials of the missile mainly to train the user team to launch the missile.
 The tests are normally conducted by the Strategic Forces Command (SFC) with logistic support from Defence Research and Development Organisation (DRDO).
 Such User trials were carried out multiple times since 2018, with the first one being on October 5, 2007, from Wheelers' Island and the latest one being on November 27, 2015.
 Another successful user trial was conducted on March 14, 2016, from launch pad-4 of the Integrated Test Range (ITR) at Abdul Kalam Island.
 Multiple successful user trials of the missile have been conducted on 22 November 2016 and 6 February 2018 by the SFC.

 On 17 July 2025, Agni-I was again tested as part of a periodic routine trial by SFC.
 Though this is not the first instance that the SFC conducted trials of two nuclear-capable missiles — Agni-1 and Prithvi-2 — on the same day.
+Another test for the Agni-I was conducted on 22 May 2026 under the aegis of the SFC.